tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>`30` (reasonable lower limit of a GPS reading under good conditions if the actual precision was not recorded at the time). `71` (uncertainty for a UTM coordinate having 100 meter precision and a known spatial reference system).</td>
+			<td>`30` (reasonable lower limit on or after 2020-05-01 of a GPS reading under good conditions if the actual precision was not recorded at the time). `100` (reasonable lower limit before 2020-05-01 of a GPS reading under good conditions if the actual precision was not recorded at the time). `71` (uncertainty for a UTM coordinate having 100 meter precision and a known spatial reference system).</td>
 		</tr>
 		<tr>
 			<td>ABCD equivalence</td>